ergoplatform/sips/README.md

 SigmaUSD Improvement Proposals (SIPs) specify and/or describe standards for SigmaUSD.

-Please check out existing EIPs, such as [EIP-0015: SigmaUSD Contracts Standard](https://github.com/ergoplatform/eips/blob/master/eip-0015.md), to understand the general expectation of how EIPs are supposed to be formatted.
+Please check out [EIP-0015: SigmaUSD Contracts Standard](https://github.com/ergoplatform/eips/blob/master/eip-0015.md), to understand the general expectation of how EIPs are supposed to be formatted.

 | Number | Title |